Arrival to Stockholm

 Stockholm offers well-maintained cycling paths.
 Outside the city you cycle on smaller roads with very little traffic, only as a bypass is cycling on roads with moderate traffic unavoidable.
 The terrain is rather flat on the first two days and the last day, however slightly more hilly on the remaining days.

 - 6 overnight stays in hotels as described above

 - Breakfast buffet or extended breakfast

-- Detailed travel information (route maps, route description, tourist attractions and sights, important telephone numbers)
+- Detailed travel documents (route maps, route description, places of interest, important telephone numbers) (DE,EN)

 Arrival / Parking / Departure